In the course of the pandemic-related work-from-home policies of companies, the mental health of employees has increasingly come into focus.

 Pausing, when you notice some physical triggers (fast heartbeat, or shallow breathing) to pay attention to the feeling itself and understand what triggered it, really helps to improve your emotional self-awareness.

 - Keeping an emotion diary: Reflecting on emotional situations, including triggers, thoughts, and reactions, can be a real game-changer in understanding certain patterns.

 - Seek feedback: Another way to improve your emotional intelligence is to seek feedback from others.
 This can help you understand how your emotions and behaviors are perceived by others and give you the opportunity to make changes.
 Ask trusted colleagues or friends for their honest feedback, and be open to hearing what they have to say.

 - Practice empathy: Empathy is the ability to understand and share the feelings of others.
 To improve your empathy skills, try to put yourself in others’ shoes and try to understand their perspective.
 This can help you build better relationships with your team and customers.
-It can be powerful to incorporate this into a coaching programme for leaders.
+It can be powerful to incorporate this into a coaching program for leaders.

 - And finally: Try out the HROS.io Emotional Intelligence Test, to find out what emotion regulation type you are, what your EQ score is, and how you can improve it based on your results

 Feel free to experiment with different methods.
 What suits you personally is a very individual question.

 And remember a basic awareness of how emotions influence work is a cornerstone for a mental health-friendly workplace to which everyone can contribute.